syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Getting-started.md

 You can create and manage the [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) objects by yourself to display the data in a hierarchical view.
 To create a tree view, you use a `TreeView` control and a hierarchy of `TreeViewNode` objects.
 You create the node hierarchy by adding one or more root nodes to the TreeView control’s [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) collection.
 Each `TreeViewNode` can then have more nodes added to its Children collection.
 You can nest tree view nodes to whatever depth you require.

 >**Important**
 [ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemsSource.html) is an alternative mechanism to `Nodes` for putting content into the TreeView control.
 You cannot set both `ItemsSource` and `Nodes` at the same time.
-When you use `ItemsSource`, nodes created for you internally, but you can't access them from `Nodes` property.
+When you use `ItemsSource`, nodes created for you internally, but you cannot access them from `Nodes` property.

 {% tabs %}
 {% highlight xaml %}